timothepearce/laravel-time-series-docs/docs/quickstart.md

 ## Implement your projection

-It's now time to implements the logic of your projection.
+It's now time to implement the logic of your projection.

 Start by defining the `$periods` attribute and the `defaultContent` method as following: